Categories

 - People who are experiencing migraines, who might find sounds uncomfortable and be unable to focus on listening to sounds

-As we mentioned in Introduction to XR accessibility, disabilities might be permanent, temporary, or situational.
-Regardless, we need to create experiences that are usable by people with disabilities.
+As we mentioned in Introduction to XR accessibility, there are different types of disability that might be permanent, temporary, or situational.
+Regardless, we need to create experiences that are usable by everyone.

 Provide sign language